bmaingret/bmaingret.github.io/_posts/2019-10-15-EDA-of-NEI-records-of-PM2.5.md

 tags: [R, EDA, Data Science, Coursera, Plot]

 ---
-Assignement: EDA of NEI records of PM2.5
+EDA of NEI records of PM2.5
 ================

 ## EDA of NEI records of PM2.5 for 1999, 2002, 2005, and 2008 (part of Exploratory Data Analysis by Johns Hopkins University)